Bfs

 • Only need to find ANY path (not shortest)

-• Weighted graphs (use Dijkstra instead)
+• Weighted graphs with varying costs (use Dijkstra instead)

 • Need to explore all paths (use DFS)

-# Key LeetCode Problems
+Key LeetCode Problems

 Difficulty Problem Key Concept Core Pattern